Current research suggests that nutritious high fat foods can be part of a healthful, well-rounded diet that includes all major macronutrients.

-This article explains what saturated fat is and takes a deep dive into the latest findings in nutrition research to shed light on this important and often misunderstood topic.
+Based on decades of conflicting advice, you may rightly be confused.
+Here, we explain what is saturated fat and recap the latest findings in nutrition research to shed light on this topic.

 Saturated fats are saturated with hydrogen molecules and contain only single bonds between carbon molecules.
 On the other hand, unsaturated fats have at least one double bond between carbon molecules.

-This saturation of hydrogen molecules results in saturated fats being solid at room temperature, unlike unsaturated fats, such as olive oil, which tend to be liquid at room temperature.
+This saturation of hydrogen molecules results in saturated fats being solid at room temperature, unlike unsaturated fats, such as olive oil, which tend to be liquid at room temperature (3).

-Saturated fats are often listed as “bad” fats and are commonly grouped with trans fats — a type of fat that’s known to cause health issues — even though evidence on the health effects of saturated fat intake is far from conclusive.
+Healthcare professionals and researchers often refer to saturated fats as “bad” fats and group them with trans fats — a type of fat that’s known to cause health issues — even though evidence on the health effects of saturated fat intake is far from conclusive.

-For decades, health organizations around the world have recommended keeping saturated fat intake to a minimum and replacing it with highly processed vegetable oils, such as canola oil, to decrease heart disease risk and promote overall health.
+For decades, health organizations around the world have recommended keeping saturated fat intake to a minimum and replacing it with nutrient-dense food options to help decrease heart disease risk and promote overall health (

-Despite these recommendations, heart disease rates — which have been linked to saturated fat intake — have steadily risen, as have obesity and related diseases, such as type 2 diabetes, which some experts blame on overreliance on carb-rich, processed foods (
+Despite these recommendations, heart disease rates have steadily risen, as have obesity and related diseases, such as type 2 diabetes.
+Instead of blaming saturated fats, some experts believe that eating too many simple carb-rich, processed foods may have played a role (

-Plus, a number of studies, including large reviews, contradict the recommendations to avoid saturated fat and instead consume vegetable oils and carb-rich foods, leading to warranted consumer confusion (
+Plus, a number of studies, including large reviews, contradict the recommendations to avoid saturated fat and instead consume polyunsaturated fats.
+Such fats are prevalent in vegetable oils, such as soybean and sunflower oils.
+However, such guidance has understandably led to consumer confusion. (

 Saturated fats are found in animal products and tropical oils.
-Whether or not these fats increase disease risk is a controversial topic, with study results supporting both sides of the argument.
+Whether these fats increase disease risk has long been a controversial topic, with more recent study results showing that ultra-processed, carb-rich, and sugary foods may pose more risks.

 One of the main reasons for recommending that saturated fat intake be kept to a minimum is the fact that saturated fat consumption may increase certain heart disease risk factors, including LDL (bad) cholesterol.